 Remind yourself of that person when you need proof that you can make friends even if you’re not conventionally attractive.

 How to make friends without it feeling forced

 You might be reluctant to use the tips in this guide in case it starts to feel like you’re forcing yourself to be someone you’re not.
 If so, it can help to change your mindset.

-Try to see social events as a place you go because you’re interested in the topic as we discussed here.
+Try to see social events as a place you go to because you’re interested in the topic.